 *For tips on designing your home to help alleviate depression, check out Modern Castle!

 “…I wanted to create something that could benefit others.
 I may never be able to help the way doctors or medications can, but I hope that our guide and just being a supportive friend can help where it can.”

-As Mom’s we learn– It’s All About Balance!
+As Mom’s, we learn It’s All About Balance!

 Find your balance.
 In health, nutrition, exercise, and life.
 Make time for yourself, wherever you can find it.
-Include these tips, and talk to family, friends, your partner, and your physician to ensure your mental and physical health are top priority as an expecting/new mama!
+Include these tips, and talk to family, friends, your partner, and your physician to ensure your mental and physical health are a top priority as an expecting/new mama!